yxyxyyx/awesome-signl-anguage-surveys/README.md

   **Authors:** Chaitanya Kakade; Nidhi Kadam; Vishal Kaira; Rishi Kewalya
   **Introduction:** This study proposed a sign language recognition and translation system that combines a multi-head convolutional neural network and a large language model, which achieves accurate recognition of gestures in different contexts and converts them into grammatically correct and easy-to-understand text.

+- **LLM-Powered AI Tutors with Personas for d/Deaf and Hard-of-Hearing Online Learners**[arXiv 2024] [[paper]](https://arxiv.org/abs/2411.09873)
+  **Authors:** Cheng, Haocong; Chen, Si; Perdriau, Christopher; Huang, Yun
+  **Introduction:** This paper investigates how an intelligent tutoring system based on a large language model can improve the interactive experience of deaf-hard of hearing learners through an AI tutor with experience in DHH education, and offers recommendations for designing more inclusive LLM systems.

+- **Enhancing Human-Robot Interaction: Integrating ASL Recognition and LLM-Driven Co-Speech Gestures in Pepper Robot with a Compact Neural Network**[UR 2024] [[paper]](https://ieeexplore.ieee.org/document/10597463)
+  **Authors:** Lim, JongYoon, Sa, Inkyu, MacDonald, Bruce A, Ahn, Ho Seok
+  **Introduction:** This study proposes a system that combines a compact deep neural network with a large language model, enabling the humanoid robot Pepper to efficiently understand and generate American Sign Language, achieving smooth human-computer non-verbal interaction.

 - **Beyond Words: AuralLLM and SignMST-C for Sign Language Production and Bidirectional Accessibility**[arXiv 2025] [[paper]](https://arxiv.org/abs/2501.00765)
   **Authors:** Yulong Li; Yuxuan Zhang; Feilong Tang; Ming Hu; Zhixiang Lu; Haochen Xue; Jianghao Wu; Mian Zhou; Kang Dang; Chong Li; Yifang Wang; Imran Razzak; Jionglong Su
   **Introduction:** This study establishes a new benchmark for SLP and SLT tasks by introducing large sign language datasets (CNText2Sign and CNSign) and high-performance models (AuraLLM and SignMST-C).